Kitware/CMake/Help/prop_test/RESOURCE_GROUPS.rst

 test, each with its own unique requirements.

 When CTest sets the :ref:`environment variables
-<ctest-hardware-environment-variables>` for a test, it assigns a group number
+<ctest-resource-environment-variables>` for a test, it assigns a group number
 based on the group description, starting at 0 on the left and the number of groups minus 1 on the right.
 For example, in the example above, the two groups in the first description would have IDs of 0 and 1, and the single